 Students who have been granted an exemption for a course cannot subsequently take that course for credit toward the graduate certificate, diploma or degree.

 Students may transfer credits from previous studies completed within the past five years to their current program.
-A service request may be submitted to request transfer credits for courses completed more than five years ago.
 The credits must have been earned for graduate-level studies, and they must not have been used as part of a completed Master or Doctoral degree.

 Credits earned from a completed graduate Certificate or Diploma may be eligible for transfer.
 Students should contact their department for eligibility prior to submitting a Service Request.